XorTroll/uLaunch/Themes.md

 ## Main menu

-- `ui/AllTitles.png` -> 256x256 PNG for the "all titles" entry in the main menu.

 - `ui/Folder.png` -> 256x256 PNG for folders in the main menu.

 - `ui/Cursor.png` -> 296x296 PNG for the cursor pointing at items in the main menu.